loooooop-png/optimizer-homework/README.md

 # optimizer-homework
-You should create conda environment and install requirements firstly by executing following bash.
+You should create conda environment and install requirements by executing following bash firstly.
 ```bash
 pip install -r requirements.txt
 ```